Optimal Construction of Hierarchical Overlap Graphs: Preliminaries

 Now, to compute $\cal E$ or $\cal H$ one must only remove some internal nodes from $\cal A$ and adjust the edge labels accordingly.
 This requires the computation of all overlaps among strings in $P$ for $\cal E$, which is further restricted to only the longest overlaps for $\cal H$.
 For a string $p_i\in P$ (leaf of $\cal A$), all its prefixes are its ancestors in ${\cal A}$, whereas all its suffixes are on the path following the suffix links from it (referred as {\em suffix path}).
 Thus, every internal node is implicitly the prefix of its descendant leaves, and to be an overlap it must merely be a suffix of some string in $P$~\cite{Ukkonen90}.
 Hence to compute internal nodes of $\cal E$ (or overlap) from $\cal A$ one simply traverses the suffix paths from all the leaves of $\cal A$, and remove the non-traversed internal nodes (see \Cref{fig:aehog}).
-However, to compute $\cal H$ from $\cal A$ (or $\cal E$) we need to find only the longest overlaps, so we use the following criterion to identify the internal nodes of $\cal H$.
+However, to compute $\cal H$ from $\cal A$ (or $\cal E$) we need to find only the longest overlaps, which is equivalent to solving a special case of the APSP problem, requiring only the set of all maximum overlaps.
+We use the following criterion (also used by \cite{GusfieldLS92}) to identify the internal nodes of $\cal H$.

-\begin{lemma} An internal node $v$ in ${\cal A}$ (or $\cal E$) of $P$, is $ov(p_i,p_j)$ for two strings $p_i,p_j\in P$ iff $v$ is an overlap of $(p_i,p_j)$ and no descendant of $v$ is an overlap of $(p_i,p_j)$. \end{lemma} \begin{proof} The ancestor of a node $v$ in ${\cal A}$ is its proper prefix and hence is shorter than $v$.
-Since two internal nodes of $\cal A$ which are both overlaps of $(p_i,p_j)$, they are prefixes of $p_j$ and hence have an ancestor-descendant relationship, where the descendant is longer in length.
+\begin{lemma}[\cite{GusfieldLS92}] An internal node $v$ in ${\cal A}$ (or $\cal E$) of $P$, is $ov(p_i,p_j)$ for two strings $p_i,p_j\in P$ iff $v$ is an overlap of $(p_i,p_j)$ and no descendant of $v$ is an overlap of $(p_i,p_j)$. \end{lemma} \begin{proof} The ancestor of a node $v$ in ${\cal A}$ is its proper prefix and hence is shorter than $v$.
+Since two internal nodes of $\cal A$ which are both overlaps of $(p_i,p_j)$, are prefixes of $p_j$ and hence have an ancestor-descendant relationship, where the descendant is longer in length.
 Thus, the longest overlap $ov(p_i,p_j)$ cannot have a descendant which is an overlap of $(p_i,p_j)$. \end{proof}

 Hence to compute $Ov(P)$ (or nodes of $\cal H$), we need to check each internal node $v$ if it is the lowest overlap (in ${\cal A}$) for some pair $(p_i,p_j)$.
 This implies that $v$ is a suffix of some $p_i$, such that for some descendant leaf $p_j$, no suffix of $p_i$ is on path from $v$ to $p_j$ (see \Cref{fig:aehog}).